If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Best Absinthe Brands

-If you’re looking to dip your toe in this green lagoon, then here are some of our favorite absinthe brands.
+If you’re looking to dip your toe into this green lagoon, then here are some of our favorite absinthe brands.
 Please note that ordering alcohol online can be a little tricky, and some of these products will vary in availability depending on where you live.

 Remember: even the best absinthe won’t result in wormwood-inspired madness, but it will get you very intoxicated, so please enjoy this drink responsibly.